Ezzy401k/Treasure-island-game/README.md

 # Treasure-island-game
-day 3 of 100 day python coding challenge
+day 3 of 100-day python coding challenges making a treasure island game using if-else conditions.